espocrm/documentation/docs/administration/workflows.md

 ### Signal

 Triggered when a specified signal is escalated in the system.
-Only object signals can be used.
+Only object signals can be used here.
 See [more info](bpm-signals.md) about signals.

 ----

 ## Conditions

-You can specify conditions that must be met to trigger the Workflow.
-There are two ways how conditions can be specified: with the UI condition builder and with formula.
+You can specify conditions that must be met to trigger a Workflow rule.
+There are two ways how conditions can be specified: with the UI condition builder and with a Formula script.

 ### UI condition builder